MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 ![Groups File Attribute Schema Configurations) page image](./media/microsoft-identity-manager-2016-connector-genericcsv/schema4a.png)

-When providing configurations on this page, please refer to the considerations offered in the Schema 3 (Users File Attribute Configurations)
+The guidance offered in [Schema 3 (Users File Attribute Configurations](./microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md#schema-3-users-file-attribute-schema-configurations) applies to this section as well. .

 After the running an initial full import operation, the connector space will look similar to the image the following image: